Virtualization-projects/panamax-ui-wiki/FAQs.md

 ##### Can I increase the memory and CPU cores for the VM that Panamax uses?

 Sure you can.
 To change the memory allocation for the VM you will either need to issue a `panamax reinstall [--memory=1024] [--cpu=2]` and completely tear-down/re-create the CoreOS machine, or you can stop the VM (`panamax pause`), manually edit the `PMX_VM_MEMORY` and `PMX_VM_CPUS` entries in the `~/.panamax/.env` file and then restart the VM (`panamax up`).

+##### How can I easily see all of the Public Panamax Templates

+You can see them in the [Panamax Public Templates repository](https://github.com/CenturyLinkLabs/panamax-public-templates).
+Or from within Panamax simply search for: **all**